andrebgomes/backend-engineering-challenge/README.md

 `make coverage` will show the tests coverage.

-`make coverage-html` will create and open an html showing the coverage.
+`make coverage-html` will create and open an html showing the tests coverage for each file.

 ***